Floor Conveyors

 Operation

-- The material is transported along the route
+- Conveyed material is transported along the conveying path

 - Loading and unloading by operating personnel